 The UND Athletic Training Program is a part of the Department of Sports Medicine in the UND School of Medicine & Health Sciences.
 It was the first undergraduate athletic training program in the country to be located in a medical school.

-Students completing the curriculum will receive a Bachelor of Science degree in Athletic Training and will also be eligible to take the Board of Certification, Inc. exam.
-Students may also fulfill requirements for graduate education in athletic training, physical therapy or medical school by taking appropriate elective courses while completing the curriculum.
-The Bachelor of Science in Athletic Training degree is accredited by the Commission on Accreditation of Athletic Training Education.
+Students completing the curriculum will receive a Master's of Athletic Training (MAT) degree and will also be eligible to take the Board of Certification, Inc. exam.
+The Master of Athletic Training degree is accredited by the Commission on Accreditation of Athletic Training Education.

 The program is accredited through the 2027-2028 school year.